Planning a new baby in a blended family

 If you’re pregnant, how you prepare your other children for a new baby depends on you.
 Your children’s ages will also play a part.

-It can be good to introduce the idea of a new baby fairly early in the pregnancy, perhaps at least three or four months before the baby is born.
+It can be good to introduce the idea of a new baby fairly early in the pregnancy, perhaps at least 3-4 months before the baby is born.

 It’s important to talk with your children about their concerns and reassure them.
-If they’re upset or angry about you having a new baby, hug them, reassure them and talk about the positives of expanding the family – for example, they’ll have a new brother or sister to play with.
+If they’re upset or angry, hug them, reassure them and talk about the positives – for example, they’ll have a new brother or sister to play with.

-Let them know there’s lots of time to get used to the idea.
+Let them know there’s plenty of time to get used to the idea.

 It can also help to involve your children in planning and preparing for the baby in a way that interests them.
 If you can make this a positive and exciting time, your child is more likely to feel that the change is about everybody in the family, not just the new baby.